-After starting a cold engine (except Kohler EFI units), gradually return choke to the "OFF" position as the engine warms up.
+After starting a cold engine, gradually return choke to the "OFF" position as the engine warms up.

 On a warm engine, place the throttle midway between the "SLOW" and "FAST" positions and leave the choke in the "OFF" position.

 4.3.4 Engaging PTO: